MBARI-BOG/MBARI-BOG-QiagenDNeasy96-BT-DNA-Extraction-Protocol/QiagenDNeasy96-DNA-Extraction-Protocol.md

 ## BACKGROUND

-This document describes the required protocol to conduct [insert name of the method/protocol].

 ### Summary

 This protocol is a modified version of the Qiagen DNeasy 96-sample protocol: Purification of Total DNA from Animal Tissues.